Achaemenid Empire: Origin of the Achaemenid dynasty

 The Achaemenid Empire was created by nomadic Persians.
-The Persians were Iranian people who arrived in what is today Iran c.
+The Persians were an Iranic people who arrived in what is today Iran c.
 1000 BC and settled a region including north-western Iran, the Zagros Mountains and Persis alongside the native Elamites.
 The Persians were originally nomadic pastoralists in the western Iranian Plateau.
 The Achaemenid Empire may not have been the first Iranian empire, as the Medes, another group of Iranian people, possibly established a short-lived empire when they played a major role in overthrowing the Assyrians.

 The Achaemenids were initially rulers of the Elamite city of Anshan near the modern city of Marvdasht; the title "King of Anshan" was an adaptation of the earlier Elamite title "King of Susa and Anshan".
 There are conflicting accounts of the identities of the earliest Kings of Anshan.
 According to the Cyrus Cylinder (the oldest extant genealogy of the Achaemenids) the kings of Anshan were Teispes, Cyrus I, Cambyses I and Cyrus II, also known as Cyrus the Great, who founded the empire.

 The later Behistun Inscription, written by Darius the Great, claims that Teispes was the son of Achaemenes and that Darius is also descended from Teispes through a different line, but no earlier texts mention Achaemenes.
 In Herodotus' Histories, he writes that Cyrus the Great was the son of Cambyses I and Mandane of Media, the daughter of Astyages, the king of the Median Empire.